ArmandoSep/Module-Packaging/README.md

 ## Overview

-"This is just some practice on creating modules and packaging.
-I published it on Test Pypi."
+This is just some practice on creating modules and packaging.
+I published it on Test Pypi.

 ## Instalation